-Besides, I don’t want to spoil you and announce which upcoming features will be released soon, but it’s worth checking out Niagara Launcher’s GitHub issue repository; requests are separated into free and pro features.
+Besides, I don’t want to spoil you and announce which upcoming features will be released soon.
+However, it’s worth checking out Niagara Launcher’s GitHub issue repository; requests are separated into free and pro features.

-This is a huge step for Niagara Launcher and me, so please share your thoughts, either here on Medium, on Twitter, Reddit, GitHub, or on Telegram.
+This is a massive step for Niagara Launcher and me, so please share your thoughts here on Medium, Twitter, Reddit, GitHub, or Telegram.
 I am eager to get to know your standpoint.
 My goal with this is to create a fair and profitable system for as many people as possible.

 If you have any questions, don’t hesitate to ask!

 However, I would be very grateful if you considered gifting me the metaphorical “cup of coffee” every now and then.
-Maybe if Niagara Launcher has been your companion in daily life for quite some time and you think it’s worth it, but that’s up to you.
+Maybe Niagara Launcher has been your companion in daily life for quite some time, and you think it’s worth it, but that’s up to you.

 Thank you for taking the time to read through the article.

-¹Due to Google’s terms of service, I cannot link to a Patreon page from Niagara Launcher.
+¹Because of Google’s terms of service, we cannot link to a Patreon page.
 That’s why it will be using Google Play’s subscription system instead.